 The Estate will continue in existence from and after the Confirmation Date and until all payments and distributions to the holders of Allowed Claims shall have been made under the Plan.
-From and after the Confirmation Date, the estate shall remain in existence and the Debtors (until the Effective Date) and, thereafter, the Disbursing Agent and the Reorganized Debtor, shall administer the Estate in accordance with the provisions of the Plan, the Bankruptcy Code, and the Bankruptcy Rules.
+From and after the Confirmation Date, the estate shall remain in existence and the Debtors (until the Effective Date) and, thereafter, the Reorganized Debtor, shall administer the Estate in accordance with the provisions of the Plan, the Bankruptcy Code, and the Bankruptcy Rules.

-7. Post-Effective Date Expenses
+7. Post-Confirmation Date Expenses

-All fees and expenses of the Disbursing Agent and its representatives and all expenses of the Reorganized Debtor incurred after the Effective Date in carrying out its responsibilities under the Plan will be paid either by the Purchaser or from funds retained by the Debtors after closing.
-Fees and expenses of the Disbursing Agent and fees and expenses of professionals shall continue to be subject to application to the Bankruptcy Court.
+All fees and expenses of the Debtors and Reorganized Debtor incurred after the Confirmation Date in carrying out its responsibilities under the Plan will be paid either by the Purchaser or from funds retained by the Debtors or Reorganized Debtor to pay Post-Confirmation Date Expenses after closing.
+Fees and expenses of the Reorganized Debtor and fees and expenses of professionals shall continue to be subject to application to the Bankruptcy Court.